projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

   pins permitted for PCI devices.
 The IRQ information will be built into ACPI DSDT table then passed to guest VM.

-* For PIC, the pin2irq information is maintained in a pirqs[] array (the array size is 8 representing 8 shared PIRQs).
-When a PCI device tries to allocate a pirq pin, it will do a balancing calculation to figure out a best pin vs. IRQ pair.
-The irq# will be programed into PCI INTLINE config space and the pin# will be built into ACPI DSDT table then passed to guest VM.
+* For PIC, the ``pin2irq`` information is maintained in a ``pirqs[]`` array (the array size is 8 representing 8 shared PIRQs).
+When a PCI device tries to allocate a pIRQ pin, it will do a balancing calculation to figure out a best pin vs. IRQ pair.
+The IRQ number will be programed into PCI INTLINE config space and the pin number will be built into ACPI DSDT table then passed to guest VM.

 .. note:: "IRQ" here is also called as "GSI" in ACPI terminology.

-Regarding to INT A/B/C/D for PCI devices, DM just allocates them evenly prior to PIRQ routing and then programs into PCI INTPIN config space.
+Regarding to INT A/B/C/D for PCI devices, DM just allocates them evenly prior to pIRQ routing and then programs into PCI INTPIN config space.

 ISA and PCI Emulation
 *********************